toshiyukihina/moat-iot-get-started/README.md

 See [the tutorial](http://dev.yourinventit.com/guides/get-started) to learn more.

+## Setup Helper

+As of 1.0.8, a setup helper script is included, which helps you to prepare building environment.

+After signing up to IIDN, on the root of this project (same as where this README.md is) enter:

+    moat-iot-get-started:$ rake

+After a couple of minutes, the script will be terminated.
+And you need to run a few commands regarding signing secure token.
+The detailed commands are shown on the script log message.
+You can copy and paste the commands to run.

 ## Source Code License

 All program source codes except MOAT IoT App Icon files are available under the MIT style License.